Tutorial Three: Essay Body & Structure

 An example of SHOW

 “Runners take your marks,” shouts the starter.
 My heart begins pounding hard, as I crouch down, rub my sweaty hands together, and plant my fingertips on the white line of the pavement.
 “Get set,” yells the man with the gun.
 My hips shoot up.
 A burst of excitement fills my body.
 My knee is scarred and my chin is bruised from all the practice drills and hours of training, but I never felt so ready!
 “Boom” blasts the gun.
 As I explode down the lane and approach the first hurdle, I think back on a time when I didn’t believe in myself.
 A time when I didn’t understand the value of personal sacrifice and hard work.
 And now here I am on my way to the finish line.
 I don’t know if I’ll be the first one to cross it or not, but it doesn’t matter.
 I’m still excited.
 Because now I can close my eyes and picture myself crossing any finish line I may face in life.”

-Can you identify any other writing flaws in out TELL paragraph?
+Can you identify any other writing flaws in our TELL paragraph?
 Here they are:

-Note – if you recall in one of our earlier examples, we told you not to clutter your essay with too many details.
-So if you’re thinking we are now contradicting ourselves, please note that this is the difference: if you say "I leaned out my bedroom window from our two-story house in Cleveland, Ohio, where I lived from ages 5 to 12."…. you would probably be guilty of giving too many details.
+Clarification Note – if you recall in one of our earlier examples, I told you not to clutter your essay with too many details.
+So if you’re thinking I am now contradicting myself, please note that this is the difference: if you say “I leaned out my bedroom window from our two-story house in Cleveland, Ohio, where I lived from ages 5 to 12.”…. you would probably be guilty of giving too many details.
 Unless, however, the fact that you lived there from ages 5 to 12 is key to your story and becomes relevant later in your essay.
 Otherwise, just mentioning Cleveland, Ohio is enough to give the reader some imagery.

 Our next section deals with essay transitions in more detail.